gauravpatil123/Interactive-Visualizations/D3 Foundations/README.md

 Further is an visualization of a test with shape elements.

-1. Here is am inmage of how the image diaplays:
+1. Here is an image of how the canvas diaplays:
 <img src="data/ShapesTest.png" width=500 height=500>